-- 72. As the court memorably put it in JB, "do not allow the tail of welfare to wag the dog of capacity".
+- 75. As the court memorably put it in Heart of England NHS Trust v JB, "do not allow the tail of welfare to wag the dog of capacity".
 An extremely foolish or irrational decision is still a decision and one that P is entitled to make if they have capacity to make it.
-An action can only be taken either in reliance on the general defence in s.5 MCA 2005 (or a decision made by the court) if and when it is proved on the balance of probabilities that (1) P is in fact unable to take the decision in question and (2) this inability is because of an impairment or disturbance in the functioning of the mind or brain. - 73.
+An action can only be taken either in reliance on the general defence in s.5 MCA 2005 (or a decision made by the court) if (1) P is unable to take the decision in question and (2) this inability is because of an impairment or disturbance in the functioning of the mind or brain. - 76.
 And finally: it is possible to overcomplicate capacity assessments.
 Especially in the context of those with learning disability and dementia, the key to a successful assessment is patience and empathy.
 Those are not skills that are the province of particular professionals, but they are ones that can be taught, and need to be nurtured in settings in which it is understood that assessment of capacity to take complex decisions necessarily takes time.